abenassi/abenassi.github.io/src/index_ds.md

     <h6>Technology for Public Policy Adviser (Jan 2016 – Dec 2017)</h6>
 </div>

-I coordinate the design and implementation of the Open Data Policy at the national level, build an open data infrastructure and assist different government units in improving their data management capabilities.
+I coordinate the design and implementation of the Open Data Policy at the national level and lead the technical development of the open data infrastructure, including different data based solutions and particular projects with our government partners.
+I also assist different government units in improving their data management capabilities.

 I currently manage an in-house team of data analysts, designers, system administrators and product managers together with a contracted team of font-end, back-end and QA developers.

-I also design and manage the implementation of data based technological solutions for particular projects with our government partners.
 <br>
 <br>